ChriStingo/HeartDisease-Analysis-and-Prediction/README.md

 These data, together, give us a good overview of the goodness of this model

-**How to improve**: by adding more data (medical or about individual’s life) or adding another ML model, like XGBoost
+**How to improve**: by adding more data (medical or about individual’s life) or adding another ML model, like XGBoost and/or weighted-KNN

 **Applications**: in any medical area where you want to prevent an heart disease/attack